 Delusional: “An idiosyncratic belief or impression that is not in accordance with a generally accepted reality.”
 (Wordreference.com)

-Church planting is hard.
-Working with people is hard.
+Ministry is hard.
+Handling angry people is hard.
 Dealing with our own emotions is hard.

 A passionate, emotional pastor planting a church with opinionated people is bound to encounter a conflict or two … per hour.